chizoba/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-The Rock, Paper, Scissors game built using JavaScript
+The Rock, Paper, Scissors game built using JavaScript.
+This can also be used as an exercise for persons learning JavaScript.